Season (film)

-Season is considered well ahead of its time and has a cult status on Malayalam cinema.
-Often cited as one of the finest crime thrillers in Malayalam, but failed attract enough audience during its theatrical run.
+Season is considered ahead of its time and has a cult status in Malayalam cinema.
+Often cited as one of the finest crime thrillers in Malayalam.

 Plot

-Jeevan is taken to central jail from court.
+Jeevan is taken to central jail from the court.
 It is the year 1988.
 In his own words, "My name is Jeevan.
 I feel so depressed to know that I can't see this dew morning and the street lamps for years; but little would benefit in regretting now".

 The story moves back to 1982, at Kovalam, where Jeevan is running a restaurant.
-He also is involved in sale and purchase of several smuggled foreign goods along with transfer of foreign currency.
-Popularly and fondly called by everyone as "Uncle", Jeevan is one of the richest businessman in Kovalam, and has no bad vices.
+He also is involved in the sale and purchase of several, smuggled foreign goods along with transfer of foreign currency.
+Popularly and fondly called by everyone as "Uncle", Jeevan is one of the richest businessmen in Kovalam, and has no bad vices.
 He is a real mystery to all, as he also keeps everyone away from his personal life.
 Porinju and Kanthi, two jobless youths, are involved in small-time drug business to make ends meet.
 Both have their own families and personal issues and dream of being rich one day.